HenrikSamuelsson/STM32-F7-Discovery/README.md

 STM32CubeMX which is a graphical software configuration tool that can generate initialization code.
 The base for new projects will be done by aid of this tool.

 ## Motor Shield Control
 The Discovery kit is equipped with Arduino compatible connectors.
 The plan is the connect a [Motor Shield](https://www.arduino.cc/en/Main/ArduinoMotorShieldR3 "Motor Shield") to be able to run a pair of motors.

+## Notes
+Had to change to Internal builder as Builder type to get a Nucleo based test project from STM32 Mx cube to compile.